stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 ```

 {{< admonition tip "Note" >}}
-You should not remove the comment lines above function, they are important for building \*.so file.
+You should not remove the comment lines above the function, they are important for building .so files.

 ```
 //export FLBPluginExit